How RBI postponed the necessary course-correction

 The RBI says it tolerated high inflation to chase the growth mandate but all it has managed to do is lower the cost of borrowing for government — that too at a time when the government’s borrowings have risen to record levels.
 To deliver this remarkable feat, the RBI accepted higher inflation.
 Inflation is paying for the budget.

-It is said in the RBI’s defence, that inflation in a large poor population, inflation in India is far more torturous than in those countries.
+It is said in the RBI’s defence, that inflation in advanced economies is at a four-decade high.
+But with a large poor population, inflation in India is far more torturous than in those countries.
 Per capita income and consumption levels in India remain below pre-pandemic levels whereas in the U.S. they had risen above those levels in 2020 itself on the tremendous support for household incomes through massive emergency relief.
 India’s COVID-19 relief packages, in contrast, put hardly any money in the hands of the vast majority of the population.
 Fiscal and monetary support reached the handful of Indians who could take loans.
 High inflation, thus, adds to the deepening fissures in the economy created by these pro-affluent policy biases.

 The data on the permanent scars left by the impact of the pandemic will come with a lag; there’s no evidence yet to assume the whole economy is uniformly recovering.
 Inflation usually revives economic anxieties.
 The affluent are less affected as they can dip into savings and borrow at low interest rates, and sometimes even negative interest rates, as is the case right now.
 Savers and salary earners lose out.
 They think they are getting paid the same, but actually they are not because money buys less than it previously could.
 That’s why government announces dearness allowance and has inflation-indexed payouts for its employees.
 For those in debt, inflation is a boon, as it has the effect of eroding debt.